danielschwensen/danielschwensen.github.io/_posts/2021-11-30-How-to-connect-to-EC2-via-SSH.md

 categories: blog AWS
 tags: Linux AWS EC2 SSH
 ---
+This note we will outline the steps to ensure a successful connection to your EC2 instance through SSH, as well as mention common troubleshooting techniques.

 In general:
 * Make sure the private key (pem file) on your Linux machine has 400 permissions or you will get an "Unprotected private key file" error.
 * Make sure the username is given correctly when connecting via SSH, else you will get "Host key not found", "Permission denied", or "Connection closed" error.